OrcaSlicer/OrcaSlicer_WIKI/developer-reference/How-to-wiki.md

 ## Wiki Structure

-Each wiki page is a Markdown file located in the `doc` directory of the repository.
+Each page of the Wiki is a Markdown file located in the [OrcaSlicer_WIKI repository](https://github.com/OrcaSlicer/OrcaSlicer_WIKI).
 The wiki is organized into sections that cover different areas of the project.

 ### Home